-If your child has recurrent canker sores, the doctor may want to perform tests to look for possible nutritional deficiencies (which can be corrected with dietary changes or using prescription vitamin supplements), immune system deficiencies, and food or other allergies.
+If your child has very frequent or severe bouts of recurrent canker sores, the doctor may want to perform tests to look for possible nutritional deficiencies (which can be corrected with dietary changes or using prescription vitamin supplements), immune system deficiencies, and food or other allergies.

-If the doctor prescribes a medicine that should be applied directly to the canker sore, first dry the area with a tissue.
-Use a cotton swab to apply a small amount of the medication.
-Finally, have your child avoid eating or drinking for at least 30 minutes to make sure that the medicine isn't immediately washed away and has time to work.
+For medicines that are applied directly to the sore, first blot the area dry with a tissue.
+Use a cotton swab to apply a small amount of the medicine, and make sure your child doesn't eat or drink for at least 30 minutes to make sure that the medicine is not washed away.

 Caring for Your Child